Humber Bay Arch Bridge

 So, what exactly makes this design better than other bridge designs?

-• They do not distort.
-If an arch bridge is built correctly, its shape does not distort with time.
+- They do not distort.
+If an arch bridge is built correctly, its shape will not be distorted over time.

-The bridge was constructed off-site by Sonterlan Construction and shipped in pieces, which were then put together in place over the river.
+The bridge was constructed off-site by Sonterlan Construction and shipped in pieces, which were then put together and placed over the river.
 Concrete caissons dive over 30 meters into the ground, connecting to bedrock, ensuring the bridge's stability for decades to come.

 In the end, the Humber Bay Arch Bridge costs for the construction and placement of the bridge were slightly over $4,000,000.
 Considering its iconic status as one of the most beautiful bridges in the GTA, the investment was well worth it.